To Aston Down and a 300km Diamond Goal

 Nearing the first turnpoint at Sherborne

 Once turned we then re-traced our path back up over Westbury again, Keevil, the M4 and up over the Cotswolds heading north in a light northerly headwind.
-By this time the sky was busy, there were sailplanes and paragliders everywhere, and at one point I had 3 paragliders flying towards me, Roger to my left and at least another 4 sailplanes in view.
+By this time the sky was busy, there were sailplanes and paragliders everywhere, and at one point I had three paragliders flying towards me, Roger to my left and at least another 4 sailplanes in view.
 No problem though, everyone seemed to be keeping well clear of each other.
 Roger got separated over the Cotswolds soon after crossing the M4, he took a more easterly track than me and ended up in poorer conditions, but he soon corrected that and caught me up just North of Cirencester.

 Heading north towards the Kemble ATZ